delida/MOACDocs-CHN/docs/appchain/Chain3Js.rst

 .. _jsscs_getdapplist:

-Returns the Dapp addresses on the MicroChain.
+Returns the Dapp addresses on the AppChain.
 For nuwa 1.0.8 and later version only,

 *Parameters*

-1. ``String`` - the address of the MicroChain that has Dapps.
+1. ``String`` - the address of the AppChain that has Dapps.

 *Returns*

-``ARRAY`` - Array of the DAPP addresses on the MicroChain.
+``ARRAY`` - Array of the DAPP addresses on the AppChain.

 Example

 .. code:: js

     // Request
-    var mclist = chain3.scs.getMicroChainList(); //find the MicroChain on the SCS mcAddress = mclist[0]; //locate the 1st MicroChain console.log("SCS dapp:", chain3.scs.getDappAddrList(mcAddress));
+    var mclist = chain3.scs.getAppChainList(); //find the AppChain on the SCS mcAddress = mclist[0]; //locate the 1st AppChain console.log("SCS dapp:", chain3.scs.getDappAddrList(mcAddress));

     // Result